Macrometacorp/docs/docs/c8ql/tutorial/sort-and-limit.md

 ## Next Steps

 Great job!
 You can now sort and limit your query results.
-When you're ready, continue the tutorial in [Part 4 - Import and Merge](import-and-merge.md).
+When you're ready, continue the tutorial in [Part 4 - Import Traits and Merge](import-and-merge.md).